 To provide a national assessment of thrombolytic administration using drip-and-ship treatment paradigm, the authors used data from the Nationwide Inpatient Sample files from October 2008 to December 2009.
 They found that the drip-and-ship paradigm was associated with higher rates of thrombolytic utilization, supporting the role of this approach as an important strategy to improve the national rate and postadministration care of alteplase use.

 Despite the increased risk of hemorrhage in patients with a massive stroke, fibrinolysis remains indicated whenever other exclusion criteria are absent.
 The potential benefit is tremendous in this population of patients, who almost always will have a dismal outcome if therapy is withheld.
 Inclusion and exclusion criteria must be reviewed before administration of a thrombolytic agent.
-Be aware of subarachnoid hemorrhages that present early without CT findings.
+Be aware of SAH that presents early without CT findings.

 Absolute contraindications for alteplase therapy for AIS include the following: